Skip to footer

 5. This should be your horse's blanket size.
 If they are between sizes, it is usually a safe bet to round up.

-For more information on measuring and sizing horse blankets, check out our complete How to Measure for a Horse Blanket Guide!
-For our visual learners, watch the video below to learn how to measure your horse for a blanket, ensuring you purchase the right size for your horse every time.
+For more information on measuring and sizing horse blankets, check out our complete guide on How to Measure for a Horse Blanket!
+For our visual learners, watch the video below to learn how to measure your horse for a blanket—ensuring you purchase the right size for your horse every time.

 Once blanketing season is over, it might be tempting to just leave your blanket hanging until next season.
 However, properly caring for your blanket can save you from having to purchase a new blanket every year.
-Taking care of your blankets will help in the long run so read our full Blanket Care Guide for a more in-depth look into caring for and storing blankets!
+Taking care of your blankets will help in the long run, so we invite you to read our full Blanket Care Guide for a more in-depth look into caring for and storing blankets!

 To clean your blanket, first brush off any excess dirt or debris that has accumulated on the exterior.
 From there, you can either wash the blanket by hand or launder it at home.
 For either method, make sure you use cool water or a cool wash cycle, and a blanket wash that is formulated to gently clean so it won't damage the waterproof coating.
 If you wash the blanket by hand, do not use a power washer, as it may damage the waterproof layer.
 Once clean, hang the blanket to drip dry.